clinical-genomics-uppsala/poppy_uppsala/docs/overview.md

   6.4 Filtering using hydra-genetics
   6.5 CNV html report using hydra-genetics
 7. **Pindel** for more complex indels
-  8.1 Restriction of the regions in which to call variants
+  8.1 Calling using Pindel in chosen restricted regions
   8.2 Annotation using VEP and hydra-genetics
   8.3 Filtering using bcftools and hydra-genetics
 9. **QC**
   9.1 QC measures from Samtools, Picard, FastQC, GATK
   9.2 MultiQC hmtl report
-  9.3 Hotspot coverage report
+  9.3 Coverage report from Mosdepth

 ## Additional steps specific to poppy-uppsala
 10. Calculate coverage only in chosen exon regions,